AriFordsham/GHCWiki/linear-types/implementation.md

   - `tc_sub_type_ds` emits constraints of the form `π = ρ`, represented as `<TODO: GHC representation here>`.

 There are two useful functions in this dance.
-In order to use the normal unification machinery, we
+In order to use the normal unification machinery, we eventually call `tc_sub_type_ds` but before that we check for domain specific rules we want to implement such as `1 <= p` which is achieved by calls to `subweight` or `subweightMaybe`.
+The `flattenRig` function removes redundancy from the representation (by replacing `RigTy omegaDataConTy` with `Omega` and likewise for One).

 ## Solving constraints